SoftMatter-Modeling/lammps-Implementation-for-drug-delivery-modeling/README.md

-These folders are related to the simualtions for my drug delivery project
+These folders are related to the simualtions for my drug delivery projects